jborlik/AdventOfCode2020/README.md

 * Day 19:  Got part 1 after some trouble, but didn't get part 2 yet.
 I need to restructure to be able to return either branch of the "or" style matching.
 * Day 20:  Arranging tiles together by matching borders (like a puzzle!).
 The tiles can be rotated and flipped.
 And then locate patterns in the resulting image.
 Fun, but I haven't gotten part 2 right yet.
 * Day 21:  Sort and link foods - ingredients - allergens, to allow a back-elimination to figure out which ingredients have which allergen.
 Some work, but got it.
 After the last two failures, this was a nice win.
 Part 1:  01:00:31 rank 2335.
 Part 2:  01:21:53 rank 2465.
+* Day 22:  The game of War, mostly.
+Part 1 was simple, part 2 was also straightforward even though it involved recursion, checking/storing state, and other messy details.
+Part 1:  00:31:31  rank 3343.
+Part 2:  01:35:21  rank 2714.